Braypolk/spotify-discover-yearly/README.md

 # Spotify Discover Yearly

-:exclamation:**Please note the Go version is the more complete version of this project and should be used as the default.
-The JS version should be used for fun and not an actual deployment**:exclamation:
+:exclamation:**Please note the Go version is the complete version of this project and should be used as the default.
+The JS version is incomplete and should be used for fun, not an actual deployment**:exclamation:

+## Requirements
+Spotify Account
+Go
+Node
+NPM/Yarn package manager
+AWS Account(if you want to deploy it there)

 ## Spotify Setup
 1. Sign up for / Log in to [Spotify Dev Account](https://developer.spotify.com/dashboard) with the Spotify account you want to use